 Wilderness Fellows gain valuable career experience while helping advance stewardship of wilderness resources.
 Natural processes predominate in wilderness areas, making them an important part of a national strategy for monitoring long-term ecological change.

-Fellows spend six months in a wilderness refuge, taking training courses, developing an inventory and monitoring strategy, and producing baseline data about wilderness characteristics.
+Fellows spend six months in a wilderness refuge, taking training courses, developing an inventory and monitoring strategy, and producing baseline data about wilderness character.